Bresch90/Car-Rental/README.md

-# Car Rental Fortnox
+# Car Rental
 Before you start the project make sure you have Maven, Java 17, Docker ( for easy setup of database ), Node 16 LTS and NPM installed.

+## Preface
+I solved this project without any prior knowledge of Javascript, React, HTML, CSS, Postgresql or Spring boot.
+I also finished the assignment within 5 working days.
+This was the last commit on Commits on Mar 20, 2024.

+Later I polished the project some more to where it is today.

+As I have no prior experience with the frontend and only basic knowledge about the backend if you have comments or other guidance, even if it's simple stuff, please share it with me!
+I'm very open to critic!

 ## How to start the project
 #### 1. Set up the database